A wide-angle photo tour of Venice

 Just beyond the San Basilio vaporetto stop is the , which faces the Giudecca Canal and is accessible via a wooden footbridge.

-San Basilio (with its neighboring pier of cruise terminals.
-It handles small and midsize cruise ships (especially during high season, when the main 's quays are filled with megaships) and river vessels.) is the smaller of Venice's two main
+San Basilio (with its neighboring pier of cruise terminals.) is the smaller of Venice's two main

 Tip: A Conad supermarket is close to the Zattere vaporetto stop.
 In a city where decent bread bakeries are few and far between, Conad's mini-baguettes and ciabatta rolls are worth trying.